data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 MODULE | The Module table contains the unique list of Modules as registered in the framework.
 To be able to run successfully each Module must be present in this table with its own unique Module ID.
 Module IDs are not generated keys and are consistent across environments and represent a single ETL process.
 MODULE_INSTANCE | At runtime, the framework generates a new Module Instance ID for the Module execution.
 This information is stored in this table along with ETL process statistics.
 The Module Instance table is the driving table for process control and recovery as it contain information about the status and results of the Module run.
 The generated Module Instance ID is stored in the target tables for audit trail purposes.
 It also contains additional runtime details including the number of rows read (selected), updated, inserted, deleted, updated, discarded or rejected.
 MODULE_PARAMETER | The Module Parameter table creates a relationship between specific parameters and the Modules for which they are applicable.
 It is best practice to ‘register’ the Modules that require certain parameters in their processing using this table.
-NEXT_RUN_INDICATOR | The Next Run Indicator table contains descriptive attributes about the Next Run Indicator codes that the framework uses during the ETL process.
+NEXT_RUN_INDICATOR | The Next Run Status table contains descriptive attributes about the Next Run Status codes that the framework uses during the ETL process.
 PARAMETER | The Parameter table provides the option to define parameters that can be queried by custom code in the ETL process.
 This can include (but not limited to!) flags (Initial Load Y/N) or tracking date ranges for moving loading windows into the Presentation Layer.
 PROCESSING_INDICATOR | The Processing Indicator table contains descriptive attributes about the Processing Indicator codes that the framework uses during the ETL process.
 SOURCE_CONTROL | The Source Control table is used in source-to-staging interfaces that require the administration of load windows.
 Examples are CDC based interfaces, pull-delta interfaces or when only a certain range from a full dataset is required but all data is provided.
 It is designed to track the load window for each individual Module.